RGB-WG/rgb-node/doc/demo-0.1/README.md

 ===

 ### introduction
 This document contains a textual version of the [rgb-node demo]( https://www.youtube.com/watch?v=t_EtUf4601A).
-It is meant to demonstrate current rgb-node's functionality and interface.
+It is meant to demonstrate rgb-node's functionality and interface as for [version 0.1.1](https://github.com/LNP-BP/rgb-node/releases/tag/v0.1.1).

 Two different setups are available:
 - [local installation](#local)